In the guide

 This guidance is for England

 The Compulsory Beef Labelling Scheme is a European Union (EU) system requiring specific information to be provided to consumers.
-This traceable information gives the origin of the beef or veal.
+This traceability information gives the origin of the beef or veal.

 Certain prescribed information is compulsory for beef and veal at all stages in the supply chain, from slaughter to final retail.
 Additional voluntary information may be applied to these products as long as it complies with current food labelling legislation.